dcbeergoddess/webdev_2020_coltsteele/42_DATABASE_EXPRESS_MONGOOSE/README.md

 #### [TEMPLATE: show.ejs](07_templates_update/show.ejs)

 ### Tangent On Category Selector
-- dynamically turn on `selected` for each products category in the edit form
+49. dynamically turn on `selected` for each products category in the edit form
-1. FIRST VERSION: EJS in EDIT FORM - If category is selected add selected otherwise nothing | **TERNARY OPERATOR** first value is what happens if the condition is true, the second value is for the false --- THIS IS THE CLUNKY VERSION!!! - what if you add more categories
+1. FIRST VERSION: EJS in `products/edit.ejs` FORM - If category is selected add selected otherwise nothing | **TERNARY OPERATOR** first value is what happens if the condition is true, the second value is for the false --- THIS IS THE CLUNKY VERSION!!! - what if you add more categories
 <hr>

 ```js